-Skitourenguru offers an automated avalanche risk assessment for approximately 900 backcountry ski tours in Switzerland.
-The according algorithm is based on the Graphical Reduction Method (GRM).
+Skitourenguru offers an automated avalanche risk assessment for approximately 1200 backcountry ski tours in Switzerland.
+Coverage of further regions within the Alps is under construction.
+The algorithm is based on the Quantitative Reduction Method (QRM).
 Skitourenguru calculates for each point of a route the avalanche risk by combining a digital elevation model with the current avalanche bulletin.
 Subsequently, the results are aggregated to a single Risk-Indicator (see Chapter 1.5).
 This Risk-Indicator shows, similar to a traffic light, whether the route is of low risk (green), an elevated risk (orange) or high risk (red).
-The calculation is updated twice a day, at 8:30am and 17:30pm.
+The calculation is updated twice a day, in the morning and in the evening.
 People tend to shorten the trip planning or they miss important aspects.
 In contrast, Skitourenguru is reliable and diligent.
 Skitourenguru delivers reproducible and consistent results.

-The following data elements are used in Skitourenguru:
+The following data sources are used in Skitourenguru:

-- The elevation model is very accurate.
+- The digital elevation model is very accurate.
 Apart from glaciers, it is hardly ever a cause of false calculations. - The forest coverage is very accurate.
-Whether the forest actually has a protective effect depends on different factors. - The avalanche bulletin is just a forecast and by nature it can be wrong.
-In those cases, the result of Skitourenguru will also be wrong. - The Graphical Reduction Method (GRM) combines the slope angle with the danger level of the avalanche bulletin.
-The GRM does not deliver in all cases accurate values, but always gives a reference point.
-The GRM is considered the best available tool.
+Whether the forest actually has a protective effect depends on several factors. - The avalanche bulletin is just a forecast and by nature it can be wrong.
+In those cases, the result of Skitourenguru will also be wrong. - The Quantitative Reduction Method (QRM) combines terrain characteristics with data of the avalanche bulletin.
+The QRM does not deliver in all cases accurate values, but always gives a reference point.